garcia-sonia/walkies-knocklyon/README.md

 ## Testing

 ### Manual Testing
 - I used Edge, Chrome and Firefox desktop browsers to ensure cross-compatibility.
 - I used devtools to simulate different smaller screen sizes down to 320px in width as well as testing on several personal devices including Android tablets and mobile phones.
+- I asked my mentor and friends and relatives to test the website on Opera and iOS and no errors were reported.
-- I asked a group of friends and relatives to test the functionality of the website on their devices, to check every link, to complete the register form, and to also check for spelling mistakes, etc.
+- I asked my network to test the functionality of the website on their devices, to check every image and click on every link, to try out the navigation bar redirects, to complete the register form, and to also check for typos, etc.

 ### Issues and Fixes